PayDock/mobile-sdk-doc/digital-wallet-widgets/afterpay.md

 #### ChargeResponse

-This subsection outlines the structure of the result or response object returned by the `AfterPayWidget` composable.
+This subsection outlines the structure of the result or response object returned by the `AfterpayWidget` composable.
 It details the format and components of the object, enabling you to handle the response effectively within your application.

 The following sample code demonstrates the response structure: